-Actually, the paper wrap is very robust and can stand the occasional rough handling of the postal service.
+The paper wrap is very robust and can stand the occasional rough handling of the postal service.

-Meaning your magazine, or publication will arrive in a presentable and engaging manner from the direct mailing house.
+Meaning your magazine or publication will arrive in a presentable and engaging manner from the direct mailing house.

 Paper Wrap is OK for Mailmark Postage

-One of the most financially beneficial things is that paper wrap is easier to sort and process, and therefore subject to much cheaper mail sorting options to get cheap postage rates.
+One of the most financially beneficial things is that paper wrap is easier to sort and process and, therefore, subject to much cheaper mail sorting options to get cheap postage rates.

 Using Paper Wrap Solutions is Sustainable

-While some companies like to use sustainable as a buzzword, if you are using a paper wrap, you are actually genuinely using sustainable material.
+While some companies like to use sustainable as a buzzword, if you are using a paper wrap, you are genuinely using sustainable material.

 This sustainable life cycle will help you in your company’s efforts to become more sustainable.
-Social Media has been a big part of sustainability with many eco campaigns on Facebook, for example.
+Social Media has been a big part of sustainability, with many eco campaigns on Facebook, for example.